-Important information regarding the ingredients of this medicine
+Important information regarding the ingredients

-This medicine contains lactose.
 Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 Sodium: This medicinal product contains less than 1 mmol of sodium (23mg) per tablet that is to say essentially 'sodium free'.